 The ICES reference points for stocks that are assessed using biomas production models, like SPiCT, are: $F/F{MSY} = 1$ and $B/B{MSY} = 0.5$ for the fishing mortality and biomass status.
-A way to account for estimated uncertainty is to take a percentile lower than the 50th (median) for B/B{MSY} and higher than the 50th for F/F{MSY} .
-Following the ICES guidelines for SPiCT assessments, developedby WKLIFE (ICES, 2019), the 35th and 65th percentiles should be used for the biomass and fishing mortality reference points when estimating the stock status.
+During the benchmark, only stock status was considered and no short-term forecast using precautionary fractiles for the fishing mortality and exploitable biomass (35th and 65th percentiles respectively).
+Since 2021, ICES was requested to provide advice and the settings and fractiles are described under section C above.